-Enloe Medical Center committed to creating a culture of quality.
+Enloe Medical Center is committed to creating a culture of quality and safety.
 Enloe participates in a number of quality assurance initiatives and publicly released surveys.

-- Ongoing Quality Initiatives: Each of previous years’ Quality Initiatives will continue to be monitored, refined and shared as part of our ongoing commitment to quality.
-See last year's (2011-2012) Quality Initiatives (Adobe PDF) or review the latest Quality Summit Annual Report for an update.
+- Ongoing Quality Initiatives: Each of previous years’ quality initiatives will continue to be monitored, refined and shared as part of our ongoing commitment to quality.
+See last year's (2012-2013) quality initiatives in 2012 Quality Summit Annual Report (Adobe PDF).

 Ongoing Quality Initiatives